 - Purina's Tidy Cats Naturally Strong uses 50% post-consumer recycled plastic - this has avoided the use of around 200,000 pounds of virgin plastic.

 We're proud partner with leading organizations who are charting the path to a circular economy, including the Closed Loop Fund and The Recycling Partnership.

 - Nestlé Purina PetCare and Nestlé USA participate in Materials Recovery for the Future (MRFF), an industry research collaboration committed to finding recovery solutions for flexible plastic packaging in the U.S.

-- In the U.S., Nestlé USA, Gerber, and Nestlé Waters North America are all members of the Sustainable Packaging Coalition’s How2Recycle program, designed to keep recoverable materials out of landfills.
+- In the U.S., Nestlé USA and Gerber are members of the Sustainable Packaging Coalition’s How2Recycle program, designed to keep recoverable materials out of landfills.

 - Nestlé helped launch The Recycling Partnership’s Circular Economy Accelerator to develop public-private solutions that incentivize recycling over disposal with the long term goal of achieving a robust circular economy in the U.S.

 Going Landfill Free